Hutchins Antiques | Ogunquit, Maine

 SHOP YOUR OWN VINTAGE SEWING MACHINE BEFORE THEY’RE GONE!

 While thrifting for treasures on my way from Vermont to Maine I stopped by a leftover weekend church bazaar with signs everywhere, FREE!

-I found these two vintage pine cane chairs that quickly ended up in the trunk of my car, for free!
+I found these two vintage pine cane chairs that quickly ended up in the trunk of my car for free!

 They were both sturdy and the cane on them was in fine shape too.
-I couldn’t believe that nobody bought this thrifting for treasures for the going price of $20 then $10 over the weekend at the church bazaar.
+I couldn’t believe that nobody bought this thrifting for treasures for the going price of $20 and then $10 over the weekend at the church bazaar.
 What?

-They look so cute in our dining room in Coastal Maine as side chairs framed underneath the windowsill and large thrifted dining room pine table.
+They look so cute in our dining room in Coastal Maine as side chairs framed underneath the windowsill and a large thrifted dining room pine table.

 SHOP YOUR OWN VINTAGE CANE CHAIRS BEFORE THEY’RE GONE!

 Sage Farms Antiques | North Hampton, New Hampshire